 Americans were ready to stick a fork in the health care fight and call it done, but Republicans took another stab at repealing the Affordable Care Act this week.

-The latest bill, authored by Republican senators Lindsey Graham of South Carolina and Bill Cassidy of Louisiana, once again cuts the ACA individual mandate, which requires Americans to sign up for health care.
+, authored by Republican senators Lindsey Graham of South Carolina and Bill Cassidy of Louisiana, once again cuts the ACA individual mandate, which requires Americans to sign up for health care.
 Scrapping this clause translates to millions of uninsured Americans.

 And, much like the skinny repeal, the new bill strips Planned Parenthood of federal funding for one year.